GNU Teseq

 Introduction to GNU Teseq

-This is the home page for GNU Teseq, a tool for analyzing files that contain control characters and terminal control sequences.
-It is intended to be useful for diagnosing terminal emulators, and programs that make heavy use of terminal features (such as those based on the Curses library).
+This is the home page for GNU Teseq (the author pronounces it: "tea" + "seek"), a tool for analyzing files that contain control characters and terminal control sequences, by printing these control sequences and their meanings in readable English.
+It is intended to be useful for debugging terminal emulators, and programs that make heavy use of advanced terminal features such as cursor movement, coloring, and other effects.

 And spits out something like: